Discover the history of the Redentore at the Querini Stampalia Museum: guided tour and aperitif in the garden

 What we have to offer is something that will give you the chance to discover the Redentore Festival from a new perspective: through the paintings and ancient documents of the Querini Stampalia collection.
 Thanks to an interesting themed journey specifically designed, you can learn about the history of the Redentore and the origins of this great Venetian event: this year, for the first time, you can also admire the images of the Venetian photographer Graziano Arici, whose Redentore archive is housed at the Foundation.

 The Redentore Festival has its origins back in 1577 when, to celebrate the defeat of a harrowing plague that decimated the population of Venice, the Basilica del Redentore was built on the Island of Giudecca, designed by the great master Andrea Palladio.
-Precisely the plague will be one of the main topics developed during the tour at Querini Stampalia: in this splendid location, an expert guide will lead you to an exploration of important documents that testify to the happening of the terrible plague that in 1348, in 1576 and in 1630 flagellated Venice.
+Precisely the plague will be one of the main topics developed during the tour 'Redentore: the famous night'.
+At Querini Stampalia and, more precisely, in its splendid Library, an expert guide will lead you to an exploration of important documents that testify to the happening of the terrible plague that in 1348, in 1576 and in 1630 flagellated Venice.

-As you will see during the tour, the iconography related to the plague with incisions of the Old and New Lazzaretto and images of the 'morbetto' doctors was also very rich.
+During the tour in Venice 'The Famous Night' you can admire the rich iconography related to the plague with incisions of the Old and New Lazzaretto as well as some images of the 'morbetto' doctors, a term that, at that time, was to indicate precisely the plague.

 Once the disease had been eradicated, the Chiesa del Redentore was built, designed by the great Andrea Palladio in 1577 as an ex-voto and completed in 1592.
 Besides being a place of worship for Venetians, the basilica was appreciated for its architectural creativity and soon became one of the symbolic places of Venice.
 The Palladian myth would be revived later, between the eighteenth and nineteenth centuries, in the engravings of great artists such as Paoletti, Lazzari, Albrizzi and Francesco Zanotto, which you can admire during the guided tour on the Redentore at the Querini Stampalia.